-The Takapau Wastewater Treatment Plant has a consent expiring in October 2021.
-The plant performs to reasonable standard however requires some improvements.
-It has a basic oxidation pond treatment and currently discharges to the Makaretu River via a wetland, however Council has heard from the community that there is an appetite to explore a land-based discharge system.
+The Takapau Wastewater Treatment Plant consent expired in October 2021.
+The plant is preforming to a reasonable standard but some improvements are required.
+It has a basic oxidation pond treatment and currently discharges to the Makaretu River via a wetland; however, Council has listened to the community’s preference for a land-based discharge system.

 The consent has been received by Hawkes’s Bay Regional Council (HBRC) on the 26th of April 2021.

 The application will be publicly notified on Thursday 7th October 2021 in the Hawke’s Bay Today and the Central Hawke’s Bay (CHB) Mail.
 Submissions will close at 5.00 pm on Friday 5th November 2021.

 CHBDC have opted to have the consent publicly notified.
 This allows members of the public to give feedback on a consent application.
 Depending on the type and number of submissions, a hearing may take place.